MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ### Filling Bugs and Feedback for when Holograms don't look good

-1. Please record and share an [Mixed Reality Capture video](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue. **This is Super important!**
+1. Please record and a [Mixed Reality Capture video](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue.
+This video can be later uploaded through Feedback Hub as an attached file.
-1. Enable full telemetry via the Settings app
+1. Enable full telemetry via the **Settings** app -> **Privacy** -> **Diagnostics & feedback** and under **Optional diagnostics data** ensure the toggle is set to **On**
-1. Get the latest scale error fixes by updating to the Windows Holographic, version 20H2 build.
+1. Get the latest scale error fixes by updating to the [Windows Holographic, version 20H2 build](hololens-release-notes.md#windows-holographic-version-20h2).
 After updating perform the following:
     1. Remove all Holograms via **Settings** app -> **System** -> **Holograms** -> then select **Remove all holograms** and start with a fresh map.
     1. Perform IPD calibration.
 Go to **Settings** > **System** > **Utilities**.
 Under **Calibration**, select **Open Calibration**.
     1. Re-test the scenario and see if it still persists.
-1. If updating does not fix the issue, please file a [Feedback Hub issue](hololens-feedback.md) report back to us with the **title and approximate date/time** of the submission.
+1. If updating does not fix the issue, please file a [Feedback Hub issue](hololens-feedback.md).
+After you've filled feedback you can use the **Share** button, to create an easy to share link that can be sent when contacting support.

 ## HoloLens doesn't respond to hand input